corda/corda/docs/source/contract-verification-best-practices.rst

-Step 2: Make sure that nothing unexpected is present in the transaction
+Step 3: Make sure that nothing unexpected is present in the transaction
 -----------------------------------------------------------------------

 The contract must also perform negative checks to make sure nothing unexpected or ambiguous was sneaked in.

 The implementation of this step depends on how the CorDapp was structured.

-Generally, after unambiguously identifying all transitions (commands and states) the contract must make sure there's no extra commands and states in the transaction.
+Generally, after unambiguously identifying all transitions (commands and states) the contract must make sure there's no extra unexpected commands and states in the transaction belonging to the same CorDapp.

 Another mandatory check for each transition is to reject a command if it is not expected.
 Remember, an attacker can extend your base ``Command`` class and attach that
 JAR to the transaction, so it is not enough to check the super class.